cockroachlabs/workshop_labs/optimizing-serializable-transactions/README.md

-# Serializable Transactions - Student Labs
+# Optimizing Serializable Transactions - Student Labs

 In this lab we will explore how to best use Serializable transactions with CockroachDB.